oblivionize/System-Analysis-Design/README.md

 How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?

+  I followed an iterative approach where I tested in small batches to make sure everything works as intended and is what the client wants.
+It's important to write all the details down since it is easy to forget the little things.
+In the future I will definitely be sure to make sure I have all the details before I start designing software.